steipete/steipete.com/_posts/2020-05-19-kernel-panic-surprise-boot-args.md

 [`rootless=0`](https://www.cryptomonkeys.com/2015/07/osx-rootless-boot-args/) — “Rootless (a security mechanism making its debut in El Capitan 10.11) restricts access to certain files, even as an administrative user, such as is provided by ‘sudo’. ”

 [`kext-dev-mode=1`](https://apple.stackexchange.com/questions/311065/what-does-setting-boot-args-kext-dev-mode-do-to-set-the-serial-port) — This “is intended for development scenarios where you want to test unsigned kernel extensions.
 Thus allowing these to be loaded without testing if they are indeed signed.”
+This has been [replaced by SIP after 10.10](https://twitter.com/pmjordan/status/1264298856495435778?s=20).

 [`agc=2`](https://gist.github.com/blackgate/17ac402e35d2f7e0f1c9708db3dc7a44) — This seems related to automatic graphic switching between Intel and AMD Radeon GPU drivers.
 The setting `2` seems to prevent the AMD chip from powering down.
 Information around this is shaky.